cerner/fhir.cerner.com/content/millennium/dstu2.md

 ## Common Application Errors

-It is recommended that you visit our list of
-[common issues](/millennium/faq/common-issues) we see to help troubleshoot your app and to verify that your app is free from any of the aforementioned issues.
+Please visit our list of [common issues](/millennium/faq/common-issues) on our [FAQ](/millennium/faq) page to be aware of the common issues we've identify when validating apps to run on our platform.

 ## Client Errors